jeanslack/Videomass/README.md

 as wxPython (Mac-Os and Windows only), PyPubSub and youtube-dl.
 On Linux and FreeBSD a launcher should be even created in the application launcher of your desktop environment.
-On Mac-Os and MS-Windows open a console and just write `videomass` command.
+To start Videomass on Mac-Os and MS-Windows open a console and just write `videomass` command.

 # Start Videomass manually from source code
 Videomass can be run without installing it, just download and unzip the